 - 1/2 tsp Herbs d’ Provence

 - 1/2 cup extra virgin olive oil

-- 8 cups washed baby spinach, 8 ounces
+- 8 cups washed baby spinach leaves - 8 ounces

-- While the grill heats, make the dressing by adding the balsamic vinegar, mustard, maple syrup, sea salt, and pepper to a mason jar.
-Crush the Herbs d' Provence in your hand before adding them to the jar as well along with the garlic and olive oil.
-Secure a lid tightly on the jar and shake until the dressing emulsifies.
-Set the dressing aside to let the flavors develop.
+- Make the dressing by adding the balsamic vinegar, mustard, maple syrup, sea salt, and pepper to a bowl.
+Crush the Herbs d' Provence in your hand before adding them to the bowl along with the garlic.

-- To finish the salad add the grilled chicken, candied almonds, and toss the salad with the balsamic dressing, or serve the dressing on the side.
+- Top with the candied almonds and serve with the balsamic dressing on the side.